The Macarthur Palm is a clump forming palm with attractive foliage.

 In cooler climates this attractive palm tree is used as an indoor plant, it can be seen growing in shaping centres, where the warm humid environment provided suit it growth habit.

-Growth rate will vary depending on conditions, in tropical to sub tropical areas it will be faster than in cooler climates.
+Like many palm trees, the growth rate will vary depending on conditions, in tropical to sub tropical areas it will be faster than in cooler climates.

 Propagation is from seed or by dividing established clumps.